 - raised toilet seats

 - toilet safety frames

-Medicare considers these to be comfort items and not “medically necessary”.
+Medicare Part B considers these to be comfort items and not “medically necessary”.

 On the bright side though, Medicare does cover walkers, crutches and commode chairs, so long as they are prescribed by a Medicare-enrolled physician as “medically necessary” in accordance with medicare’s guidelines.